Administrative Assistant (A.A. Degree)

 What You Can Do With An Administrative Assistant Degree

-This two-year program will prepare you for a career in professional settings.
-That might mean legal, educational, or accounting offices.
-Or maybe a bank or insurance agency will be a good fit.
-Honestly, nearly any business that needs office support personnel has a reason to employ our graduates.
+This two-year program will prepare you for a career in professional settings, which could be in legal, educational, accounting offices, and more.
+Nearly any business that needs office support personnel has a reason to employ our graduates.

 Administrative Assistant